Extracting data from emails

 Advanced Settings

-- Use advanced text extraction.
-Defaults to FALSE.
-If toggled on, this step will use a more sophisticated version of OCR text extraction that can be helpful for complex documents such as those with handwriting.
-This more advanced model will also result in the tool running slower, and as a result, we suggest only toggling this on if you are not satisfied with the results from simple text extraction.
-Note that if a run fails with simple text extraction, Parabola uses advanced extraction by default in re-trying
+- OCR - This will use a more sophisticated version of OCR text extraction that can be helpful for complex documents such as those with handwriting.
+This more advanced model may, however, result in the tool running slower.

-- Retry step on error.
-Defaults to TRUE.
-LLMs can occasionally return unexpected errors and often times, re-running the step will resolve the issue.
-When checked, this step will automatically attempt to re-run one time when encountering an unexpected error
+The checkbox will be checked by default.
+LLMs can occasionally return unexpected errors and oftentimes, re-running the step will resolve the issue.
+When checked, this step will automatically attempt to re-run one time when encountering an unexpected error.

-- Page Filtering.
-Defaults to FALSE.
-Allows for user to define the specific pages of a document to run through the Pull from PDF step.
+The checkbox will be unchecked by default.
+This setting allows users to define specific pages of a document to parse.
 If you only need specific values that are consistently on the same page(s), this can drastically improve run time.
+If you do check this box off, please make sure to complete the dropdown settings that appear below.

 Usage tips & Other Notes

-- This step can take many minutes to run!
-Grab a coffee and relax while the AI does the work for you.
-The more document pages that are needed for parsing, the longer it may take.
+- The more document pages that are needed for parsing, the longer it may take.
 To expedite this process, you can configure the step to only review certain pages from your file.
 The fewer the pages, the faster the results!

 - If you need to pull data across multiple tables (from a single file), you will likely need multiple steps – one per table.